dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T673: Breaking violence cycles is essential for peace.
+### T673: Break the cycle of violence for peace and harmony.

 |Support|
 |---|